abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 }
 ```

 An abstract class can extend from other abstract classes and normal classes too.
+Multiple inheritance is not allowed, just like a normal class.

 An abstract class can implement interfaces without the need to define abstract methods of the interface.